w4kr10/PLP-Projects/README.md

-This is my repository for PLP Assignments and projects
+This is my repository for PLP Web development Assignments and projects